alistairstead/talks/documentation-driven-development/documentation-driven-development.md

 ---

-# What is the ubiquitous language of an API
+# What is the ubiquitous language to specify an API

 ---

 # HTTP 1.1

+---

+# What is the ubiquitous language of your business

+---

+# NOT HTTP!

 ---